jk123/etcnet-solar-/README.md

 # WHMCS Twenty-One Theme - Dark Mode (Custom CSS)

-This is a customized CSS file that transforms the default WHMCS **Twenty-One** theme into a full Dark Mode.
+This is a WHMCS client area, dark mode child theme for Twenty-one.
+CSS file generated with Gemini 3 Pro.

 This solution overrides the default theme colors using the `custom.css` file, meaning it does not require modifying core template files and is persistent through WHMCS updates (as long as the `custom.css` file is preserved).